liluxdev/jan-ai-toughtloop-client/README.md

 ## JAN.ai Model Settings

-For this very first version of toughloop client, you can change the model only modifing an hardcoded constant found in this repo at `backend/constants.js`
+For this very first version of toughtloop client, you can change the model only modifing an hardcoded constant found in this repo at `backend/constants.js`

 ```js
 export const ASSISTANT_NAME = "Toughtloop AI";